• Pari Passu

 Welcome to the 141st Pari Passu Newsletter,

-Today, we’re taking a look at a unique legal restructuring tool across the pond, the English Company Voluntary Arrangement (CVA).
+Today, we are taking a look at a unique legal restructuring tool across the pond, the English Company Voluntary Arrangement (CVA).
 The CVA had become the go-to restructuring tool for distressed UK retailers in the late 2010s and early 2020s, not because it overhauled financial debt but because of its usefulness when cramming down landlords.
 Originally conceived as a fast, inexpensive compromise mechanism for Small and Medium-sized Enterprises (SMEs), the CVA has evolved into a powerful tool for shedding lease liabilities without the procedural guardrails of class voting or judicial confirmation.

 Today, after the New Look case and the rise of new cross-class cram-down restructuring tools in England, the CVA has faded in popularity.
 Nonetheless, the CVA is an interesting case study that provides a contrast to more formal restructuring processes like Chapter 11, and delving into CVAs will help bolster our understanding of fairness in restructuring.
 We will begin with a Primer on CVAs and the issues that landlords as a class face when leases are included in a CVA.
 Then, we will have a look at New Look and its 2021 CVA before finally drawing some comparisons between CVAs and Chapter 11s.